SapitoSucio/froggo-guides/docs/script_commands.md

  Example:

-\- First let's set the quests that are currently in progress:
+\- First let`s set the quests that are currently in progress:
 ```cpp
 set inProgress,1|8|16; // quest 1,8 and 16 are in progress
 ```